wdi-sg/tunr_express/part2.md

 ### Further
-For the form at `/songs/new`, add a dropdown of artists to select from when creating a new song.
+For the form at `/songs/new`, add a dropdown of artists to select from when creating a new song.☑

 ### Further: Playlist
 Restrict the user from adding a song to a playlist twice.